dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-24-blogs_node_in_dirigible.md

 #### Node.js is cool, but it is still JavaScript.
 What about Go?

-Well, let try a simple **Go** program following the same approach.
-If you do not have Go installed on your machine or container just follow these [instructions](https://golang.org/doc/install)
+Well, let's try a simple **Go** program following the same approach.
+If you do not have Go installed on your machine or container, just follow these [instructions](https://golang.org/doc/install).

 1. Create a project called **hello_go**
 2. Create a file with name **hello.go** with the following content: